 These monsters aren’t going to be pushovers!
 They have a very high strength and constitution, making them formidable opponents in combat.
 Their above-average dexterity and high armor class also contribute to their overall toughness.

 So if the party is under-leveled, there might be some dead saving throws if they don’t have a good strategy.
 It’s crucial to come up with a solid plan and use effective tactics when facing helmed horrors.
 Check out the FAQ at the end if you need some tips on how to defeat them!

-Thanks to the +4 they have in their perception skill, they are vigilant and hard to surprise.
-They also have a very strong resistance against nonmagical and non-adamantine attacks.
-They will take only half the damage against bludgeoning, piercing, or slashing attacks by half.
+Thanks to the +4 they have in their perception skill, helmed horrors are vigilant and hard to surprise.
+They possess a strong resistance against nonmagical and non-adamantine attacks, reducing the damage they take from bludgeoning, piercing, or slashing attacks by half.
 In addition, they have a wide range of immunities and resistances, making them even more resilient.

-However, the strongest perk they have is their complete immunity against three spells.
-If your DM is a bit evil, he makes his helmed horrors immune to the most powerful spells your party possesses, adding an extra layer of challenge to the encounter.
+However, the strongest perk they have is their complete immunity against three specific spells.
+A devious DM may choose to make helmed horrors immune to the most powerful spells your party possesses, adding an extra layer of challenge to the encounter.

-Moreover, they can attack in groups, and their immunity does not have to be the same.
-That means you will need to keep track of them.
-For example, you may waste a turn on one that has resistance against heat metal.
+Moreover, helmed horrors can attack in groups, and their immunities do not have to be the same for each individual monster.
+This means you will need to carefully keep track of their resistances and vulnerabilities.

 Tactics: How to DM a helmed horror in 5e

-A major part of DnD is storytelling and thus having encounters that do not feel forced.
-Helmed horrors are amazing to get the gears in your brain turning and make up a creepy or tragic background story.
+A major part of D&D is storytelling, and thus, having encounters that do not feel forced.
+Helmed horrors are amazing for getting the gears in your brain turning and creating a creepy or tragic background story.

-Another thing you, as a dungeon master, should not forget is that these can be part of a unit or a pair.
+Another aspect that you, as a dungeon master, should not forget is that helmed horrors can be part of a unit or a pair.
 You can have multiple helmed horrors guarding a door, a room, or working as a small personal garrison.

-These guardians are very multifunctional; they have a lot of potentials if you know how to use them!
-So try and make the most out of them.
+These guardians are highly multifunctional, offering a lot of potential if you know how to use them!
+So try and make the most out of their abilities and characteristics.

 Thinking about the possibilities and weaknesses